Dad and Baby Bonding

 As a newborn’s father, I can attest to the challenge some men will face with immediate bonding with baby.
 For a mother, in most cases, it’s instinctive and the bonding comes almost instantly as soon as baby takes her first rest on mommy’s chest.

 In my case I was fortunate in a weird way, as my wife had a C-section and got first dibs on holding our first angel.
 So, because of this, I had some serious bonding time and got a head start.
 Most dads won’t experience this.
 This is because, in reality, we play second fiddle.
 It is generally the mother who will of course feed baby, spend more time with baby, and get baby to sleep.
 This is particularly true if the dad has to go back to work and has even less and less time as work usually will mean he will leave when baby is waking, and get home when baby is sleeping.

 But when dads are in the thick of it, and have some quality time to spend with baby, here are some little tips to help break the ice!

 Once you’re in a regular breastfeeding routine, you can pump a bottle’s worth of milk so Dad can do a midnight (or late night) feed, and have some real one on one time.
 There will be no one around, baby should be quite peaceful, and it can be a real beautiful time to share between them.
 It was for me.

-My father in law used to tell about how the most exciting part of his day was coming home from a long day at work, to bathe the children.
+My father-in-law used to tell us about how the most exciting part of his day was coming home from a long day at work to bathe the children.
 It was his job and he loved it.

 When baby is old enough and it’s safe to do so, he can take baby into the shower or tub with him.